 Medically Necessary Dental Services

-There are a number of Medicare insurance plans available to patients in the state of Virginia, but not every plan will provide coverage for dental services.
 If you have a condition that, if left untreated, would impact your health and well-being, you may be eligible to have a portion of your costs covered by Medicare.
 Generally speaking, only severe oral health conditions that threaten your overall physical health are considered medically necessary procedures.
 These conditions could include: